GPS/Locations: Wolcott Falls: (N 43.22155 / W 76.81165)

 I’ve been in the village of Wolcott numerous times.
-This classic upstate small-town, 3 miles south of Port Bay, has its share of little shops and restaurants, with the town centerpiece being the “enchanted” fountain at the corner of Main and New Hartford.
-It was a surprise to me to find a 50 foot waterfall nestled within a decent sized gully just down the street.
+This classic upstate small-town, 3 miles south of Port Bay, has its share of little shops and restaurants, with the town centerpiece being the enchanted “Venus Rising From the Sea” fountain at the corner of Main and New Hartford.
+It was a surprise to me to find a sizable waterfall nestled within a small gully just down the street.

 Now protected in a barely noticeable town park, accurately named Wolcott Falls Park, this waterfall is fed by Mill Pond, a surprisingly dirty man-made reservoir from the days of area gristmills.
 It’s obvious from the historic markers and information present on site that this falls was once the true centerpiece of the town, powering numerous mills and allowing the early Wolcott economy to prosper.

 Today the park highlights both the natural beauty of the falls and its past with a newly built observation deck overlooking the falls and an information kiosk spotlighting Wolcott history.
 The falls is lit at night and visitors only have to travel a few feet from the parking lot to the viewing area to catch a glimpse.

 Despite the scum-coated creek bed the falls itself is quite beautiful.
 It drops more than half its height in a wide ribbon and then tumbles the rest of the way down steep shale.
 Some algae growth on the rock wall where the water crashes into the rock adds some interesting color to the scene.

 Markings: Look for the wooded deck.